waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Tool Development & Usage

 ## A. `pathfinder` Tool
-- **Limitation:** The tool only plans the path.
-The tool does not account for using HMs from the menu, which is a game mechanic.
-I must manually use HMs like Surf or Cut from the party menu when at the edge of an obstacle.
-- **Limitation:** The tool only plans the path.
-The tool does not account for using HMs from the menu, which is a game mechanic.
-I must manually use HMs like Surf or Cut from the party menu when at the edge of an obstacle.
+- **Game Mechanic Limitation:** The tool plans paths over traversable terrain.
+It does not account for game mechanics that require manual intervention, such as using an HM like Surf or Cut from the party menu.
+I must manually use HMs when at the edge of an obstacle to transition to a new terrain type (e.g., ground to water).

 ## B. Agent & Tool Usage Notes
 - Proximity of recommended locations from agents should be considered for efficiency.